A bright smile with a smart mouth all in one

 In this article I will talk about oral hygiene, clean white teeth, a smile with a minty breath that projects self-confidence.
 No I am not marketing Colgate!
 I am reminding myself about something even more important; a smart mouth.
 The clean sparkling teeth that house a clean and pure tongue, a repository of wisdom.
 This is a good example of how the outward is intricately linked with the inner dimension; two are separate yet closely bound.
 Here I extol the virtues of the Miswak ‘a twig’, nature’s toothbrush and pleasant communication via a smart mouth.

 Believers of all faiths accept that without the way of God humanity would be utterly impoverished; for example, Islam forbids lies, deception, conflict, hatred, suspicion, backbiting and xenophobia; since we would no longer be living as brothers and sisters in humanity nor as husbands and wives, nor lovers and beloved, but rather competitive apes in an ever disappearing jungle.
-The Quran teaches “and always speak politely to people”, and the Messenger (peace be upon him) said “truth leads to goodness and goodness leads to paradise”.
+The Quran teaches “and always speak politely to people”, and the Messenger (peace be upon him) said, “truth leads to goodness and goodness leads to paradise”.

 So just like having good oral hygiene is important for physical health, we need to have a smart Mouth too.
 When the mouth opens it shouldn’t be just a row of white sparkling teeth with a fresh minty smell, nor just a happy smile, but the words it pours out are words of truth, encouragement, uplifting and heart-warming.

 A few weeks ago I visited my dentist after a long time and he surprisingly told me “there’s nothing wrong”.
 I was over the moon since my oral hygiene was good, and I know how important that is for prevention of illnesses, since poor oral hygiene allows all kinds of microbes to thrive in the mouth and infect the ear, the nose and the throat.
 Shaykh Abu Bakr Shibli (d.
 334 AH) a great Saint once needed a Miswak so he gave a gold coin to his student to buy it from the marketplace, someone snapped, “why are you wasting so much money on something as small as a Miswak?”
-He replied “this world and all that it contains is not worth the wing of a mosquito and when Allah asks me why did you abandoned the Sunnah of Miswak, what would I say?
+He replied “this world and all that it contains is not worth the wing of a mosquito and when Allah asks me why did you abandon the Sunnah of Miswak, what would I say?
 He continued, “my dear brother I think that if someone was to offer it to you for a penny you would not take it.
 Today how negligent we have become of the Sunnah of the Prophet (peace be upon him), despite all this we continue to make loud claims that ‘we are the Lovers of the prophet’, we claim to be the friends of God.
 What is your evidence for this?”
 This emphasises the use of the Miswak is due to the fact that the Prophet (peace be upon him) highly praised this little twig.
 Abdulla ibn Umar said that the Messenger (peace be upon him) said, “make use of the Miswak, make it compulsory for yourselves since it cleanses your mouth and pleases the Lord” (Bukhari).

 Ayesha the ‘mother of the believers’ reported: “whenever the Messenger (peace be upon him) woke up after sleep and before washing himself, he would use the Miswak to clean his mouth” (Abu Dawud).